Kimberly added remote tutoring capability in 2017. When in-person tutoring is not an option, the remote format can be highly effective .

 A newer laptop or desktop (Mac or PC).
 Chromebooks or iPads are NOT compatible.
 If using a laptop, make sure it is fully charged or the power cord plugged in before the start of the session.

+A headset with a microphone is essential.
 I purchased a Logitech h390 USB headset from Amazon and find that it works well.